microsoft/semantic-kernel/docs/decisions/005-support-multiple-named-args-in-template-function-calls.md

 * Promotes code that is harder to read unless commas can be used (see [Using Commas](#syntax-idea-1-using-commas))
 * More complexity to support
+* Doesn't align with Guidance which doesn't support spaces before and after the = sign.

 ## Decision Outcome

-Chosen options: "Syntax idea 3: Python/Guidance-Style keyword arguments", because it aligns well with Guidance's syntax and is the most compatible with YAML.
+Chosen options: "Syntax idea 3: Python/Guidance-Style keyword arguments", because it aligns well with Guidance's syntax and is the most compatible with YAML and "Syntax idea 4: Allow whitespace between arg name/value delimiter" for more flexible developer experience.

 Additional decisions: